Antigua is a beautiful historical city in Guatemala and an essential stop for anyone traveling through Central America.

 The Pacaya is an active volcano and along the trail, you’ll occasionally see hot lava exploding from the top and sliding down the volcano.
 But the trails are a safe distance away so we were never concerned about the lava or eruptions.

-The Pacaya Volcano hike took up most of our day but we were able to complete it in time and head back to Antigua to enjoy a nice celebratory dinner in the downtown area.
+The Pacaya Volcano hike took up most of the day but we were able to complete it in time and head back to Antigua to enjoy a nice celebratory dinner in the downtown area.

 Location: La Corona San Vicente Pacaya Escuintla, Guatemala